Marley and Chong: Pot Smokers With Cancer

 In 2014, I spoke with Alysa Erwin, then a teen living in the medically legal state of Michigan.
 Erwin was diagnosed with a rare, terminal form of brain cancer that “spiderwebbed.”
 Because the cancer had branched out through much of her brain, surgery was not an option.
 She and her parents agreed to chemo and radiation treatments, and as it goes, she became ill from the pharmaceuticals.

 After discussing it with her family, she decided to supplement her treatments with highly concentrated cannabis oil.
 She took the oil orally.
 Shortly thereafter, her cancer went into remission.
 The news made her family ecstatic, her doctors, dumbfounded.
-The cannabis community celebrated her case as definitive proof that cannabis does, indeed, cure cancer.
+The cannabis community celebrated her case as definitive proof that cannabis can, indeed, cure cancer.

 For nearly a year, Erwin was cancer free.
 Then, due to a series of unfortunate events, her regular cannabis dosing regimen fell off.
 The cancer returned.
 Neither the cannabis-friendly nor the mainstream media paid much notice.